mendechris/mendechris.github.io/essays/smart-vs-not.md

 This is the input:
 3 WizzAir 180 230 100 Finish BulgariaAir 50 60 90 Finish Lufthansa 260 320 Finish

-This is the output:<br> WizzAir: 170 passengers.
+This is the output:
+WizzAir: 170 passengers.
 BulgariaAir: 66 passengers.
 Lufthansa: 290 passengers.
 Lufthansa has the most passengers per flight: 290

 This is my code:
 ```